tuin5995-rgb/CodePlusPluss/README.md

 Screenshots will be added as the UI changes.

-The current interface is intentionally pretty simple: editor on top, output panel at the bottom, and the usual File / Language / Encoding menus.
+The current interface is intentionally simple: editor on top, output panel at the bottom, and menus for File, Edit, Language and Encoding.

 ---